-An enabler is a person who assumes the role of a caretaker for a friend, partner, child, or loved one who has a problem with alcohol.
+An enabler in alcoholism is a person who assumes the role of a caretaker for a friend, partner, child, or loved one who has a problem with alcohol.

 The enabler may believe they are supportive, although, in essence, they are part of the problem.